Packet Analyzer Tools

 Kismet

+In addition to being a top-tier packet-sniffing tools, this is another top open-source packet analyzer.
 While it does a lot more than just troubleshoot Wi-Fi, it is its primary function.

-If you can’t seem to track down a certain piece of hardware, Kismet can help you figure out what it is and cut off its access to the internet altogether.
+If you need to look for a network within your company, this can be the ideal tool for the job.
+If you can’t seem to track down a certain piece of hardware, Kismet can help you figure out what it is and disable its access to the Internet.

 This is a cross-platform application that can function on both Windows and Linux.
+It lacks the graphical features that the majority of consumers prefer.
+In its passive mode, this instrument requires very little energy to function.

 Features